Analysis | Trump’s rally rhetoric is becoming uglier

 Trump previously praised GOP Rep. Greg Gianforte (Mont.) for an assault on a reporter to which the congressman pleaded guilty.
 But at the time, it was couched as a joke.

-Trump has also in recent days attacked his 2020 opponent, Biden, for wearing a mask — something health officials encourage — and has made unsubstantiated claims of drug use and plastic surgery on Biden’s part.
+Trump has also in recent days attacked his 2020 opponent, Biden, for how much he wears a mask — something health officials encourage — and has made unsubstantiated claims of drug use and plastic surgery on Biden’s part.

-“He’s like 100 yards from the nearest human being, he’s got a — he feels good about the mask,” said Trump, who has regularly played down the need for masks, apart from a brief period in which he labeled them “patriotic.”
+“He’s like 100 yards from the nearest human being, he’s got a — he feels good about the mask,” said Trump, who has regularly played down the need for masks and has eschewed wearing them even when in close quarters, apart from a brief period in which he labeled them “patriotic.”
 “I wonder in the debate, it’ll be him and I on the stage.
 Is he going to walk in with a mask?
 I’ll be honest, he feels good about — he feels good about the mask, and that’s okay.”

-Health officials have said that masks are one of the best tools we have to combat the novel coronavirus, and the director of the Centers for Disease Control and Prevention said last week that the protection of a mask is more guaranteed than even the effectiveness of a vaccine.
-Trump, though, has repeatedly cast doubt on their efficacy and eschewed wearing them in public, declining to more forcefully urge their use even as his fellow Republicans are the most skeptical of them.
+It’s not the first time Trump has ridiculed Biden for how much he wears a mask, but it comes as health officials have doubled down on how vital they are — and as much of Trump’s base continues to buck that advice.
+Centers for Disease Control and Prevention Director Robert Redfield said last week the protection of a mask is more guaranteed than even the effectiveness of a vaccine.
+Trump, though, disputed what Redfield said and has repeatedly cast doubt on their efficacy and declined to more forcefully urge their use.

-Trump went on to claim that Biden is covering up plastic surgery with his mask: “I mean honestly, what the hell did he spend all that money on the plastic surgery if he’s going to cover it up with a mask?
+Trump went on to claim Biden is covering up plastic surgery with his mask: “I mean honestly, what the hell did he spend all that money on the plastic surgery if he’s going to cover it up with a mask?
 Seriously.”

 Trump has also baselessly claimed in recent days that Biden has taken drugs.

-Trump cited Biden’s primary debate with Sen. Bernie Sanders (I-Vt.) as his supposed evidence, suggesting that Biden had done better than in previous debates — and apparently adjusting expectations for his own clashes with Biden beginning at next week’s general election debate.
+Trump cited Biden’s primary debate with Sen. Bernie Sanders (I-Vt.) as his supposed evidence, suggesting Biden had done better than in previous debates — and apparently adjusting expectations for his own clashes with Biden beginning at next week’s general election debate.

 “And I said, ‘What the hell is he taking?’
 And we’d like to ask him and I said that,” Trump said.
 “We want a drug test.
 We want a drug test.
 We’ll both take it.
 We’ll both take it.”